From leaks, to cold water and noisy machines, we’ve broken down what might be going wrong with your dishwasher.

-Not taking the detergent
+Dishwasher not taking the detergent

 You may be putting in too much of the soapy stuff.
 Your dishwasher will only use the amount needed to clean the plates inside it.
 Use less detergent for a couple of runs and see if that helps.

-Water is cold
+The water is cold

 If you suspect the water is not heating properly: